Consortium guide Yorkshire area group Checked 3 Apr 2026

 Staying consistent with revision and support is vital to ensure your child will be well-prepared and confident for the Yorkshire 11 Plus exam.

 The live process usually sits with a mix of schools and admissions authorities depending on the route.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.